 One of the biggest environmental problems in the world is air pollution.
 And breathing

-in polluted air can be detrimental for us in long term.
+in polluted air can be detrimental for us in the long term.
 But what causes the problem?
-There is a great number of factories and sufficient filters are not used enough to prevent air pollution.
+There are many factories, and sufficient filters are not used enough to prevent air pollution.
 Besides that, the use of fossil fuels and smoke from the exhausts of cars also leads to a decrease in the oxygen content in the air.
 Air pollution is so hazardous that dioxins in the air can harm the liver, immune and neural systems.

 2- Reduction of forested areas

 Both distorted urbanization and changing climates have led to a decrease in woodlands and an increase in environmental problems characterized as “desertification”.
 The occurrence of drought in many countries, especially Yemen and Afghanistan, is also related to the reduction of woodlands.
 All the countries where the same issue happens need to take action before it goes worse day by day.
 Or else, biodiversity, sustainable livelihoods, climate mitigation, and adaptation will be under threat.
 As a citizen, what you can do is to join tree planting activities or donate trees with the help of famous reforestation charities.